Chemical Safety

 Sounds simple, doesn't it?
 Yet we are exposed to many hazards we must constantly be aware of in teaching chemistry and the safe use of chemicals.
 Our building contains acids and bases in a variety of strengths, capable of doing great harm to our bodies and the environment.
 We have equipment in this building that if used improperly will harm the operator or those near it.
 Our students work with glassware capable of producing a bad cut if used improperly.
 We use flammable solvents and poison gases in large quantities, and regularly transport cryogenic liquids from room to room, and we do this with very few accidents.
 How is this possible?
-Because of training you receive that makes you aware of the hazards and the consequences of handling something in the wrong way.
-Being safe requires the right attitude.
-Remember, the best safety device ever made is sitting on top of your shoulders.
-Use it!
-My goal as chemical safety officer is to see every one walk out of this building at the end of your work day injury free.
-By working together we can continue to do this.
+Because the training you receive that makes you aware of the hazards and the consequences of handling something in the wrong way.
+Being safe requires continuous awareness of the risks around you.

 Housekeeping